 \section{Introduction}

 In recent years, the technology to understand human action through video analysis by AI has been attracting attention~\cite{Review,survey1,survey2,Video_Transformers_Survey}.
-For this purpose, it is necessary to recognize the actions of a person in the video, such as walking or running, and such a task is called \textit{action recognition}.
-With the advent of large datasets~\cite{Kinetics_400,AVA,YouTube-8M,ActivityNet,hvu,Moments_in_Time,ssv1_v2,UCF101,HMDB51} and the development of deep learning technologies, tremendous methods have been proposed~\cite{X3D,SlowFast,hara3dcnns,TimeSformer,video_swin_transformer}.
+For this purpose, it is necessary to recognize the actions of people in videos, such as walking or running, and such a task is called \textit{action recognition}.
+With the advent of large datasets~\cite{Kinetics_400,AVA,YouTube-8M,ActivityNet,hvu,Moments_in_Time,ssv1_v2,UCF101,HMDB51} and the development of deep learning technologies, tremendous action recognition methods have been proposed~\cite{X3D,SlowFast,hara3dcnns,TimeSformer,video_swin_transformer}.
 These technologies are now being used in a wide range of fields: detection of abnormal behaviors, skill assessment of workers, and support for sports training.

-Action recognition requires to understand various situations, such as interactions of people and objects in a scene.
-However, there are many challenging problems to solve, and also the video content is diverse that contains various problems.
-For example, the following factors make action recognition difficult: people size and appearance, viewpoint, occlusions, lighting, and shadows.
+Action recognition requires understanding various situations, such as interactions between people and objects in a scene.
+However, there are many challenging problems in video action recognition, and also the video content is diverse that contains various problems.
+For example, the following factors make action recognition difficult: people size and appearance, viewpoint, occlusions, lighting, shadows, and data size.

-Among those problems, we investigate the effect of video encoding quality on action recognition performance in this study.
+In this study, we investigate the effect of video encoding quality on action recognition performance among those problems.
 Existing action recognition models are not designed for low-quality videos; thus, it is not clear how they perform on such low-quality videos.
-There are following two potential situations where low-quality videos are used.
+There are the following two potential situations where low-quality videos are used.